-The original and defining sin — the inward posture by which a creature elevates itself above its proper station, usurping the place of God.
-In Scripture, pride is not primarily about self-confidence but about self-sufficiency: the refusal to acknowledge dependence on God and accountability to Him.
-It was the sin of Satan before the fall (Isa 14:12–14), the sin of Adam and Eve at the tree, and the root from which all other sins grow.
-God is explicitly said to resist the proud while giving grace to the humble (James 4:6).
-Pride blinds; it distorts perception of self, God, and others.
-Biblically, humility is not low self-esteem but accurate self-knowledge before the living God.
+Scripture presents pride in two distinct senses that must not be confused.
+The dominant biblical usage is sinful pride — the inward posture by which a creature elevates itself above its proper station, usurping the place of God.
+This is gāʾôn and hyperēphania — the self-sufficiency that refuses to acknowledge dependence on God.
+It was the sin of Satan (Isa 14:12–14), the sin at the tree, and the root from which all other sins grow.
+God explicitly resists the proud while giving grace to the humble (James 4:6).

 PRIDE, n.
 [Sax. pryte, pryde.]
 Inordinate self-esteem; an unreasonable conceit of one's own superiority in talents, beauty, wealth, accomplishments, rank or elevation in office, which manifests itself in lofty airs, distance, reserve, and often in contempt of others.
 Pride is usually considered a vice; inordinate self-esteem.
 Pride is a sin in the eyes of God and men.
 Pride goeth before destruction.